This post was last updated on October 15th, 2020 at 05:50 pm

-To some, online reputation management for doctors may seem unnecessary.
+To some, ORM for doctors may seem unnecessary.
 If you’re a great doctor, then patients will recommend you and professional opportunities will just happen…right?

 This may be true for some – but not most.

 According to a recent study conducted by Gaby Loria, “77% of patients start their healthcare search online and 84% of patients read online reviews to evaluate providers.”

 This means that as a physician, there’s a good chance that contact with a patient could begin and end online.

 By ignoring your online presence, you limit your professional reach.
 You also leave your online image vulnerable to attack or obscurity.